devopsprodigy/isolate/README.md

 `nc`/`netcat` need to be installed to bastion host.
-Or you can try use `-W host:port` options for ssh, but on old Centos/Ubuntu it not work (old sshd versions).
+Or you can try use `-W host:port` options for ssh, but on old Centos/Ubuntu this not work properly (old sshd versions).

-You can use insecure proxy host for connections to other servers safely (not need private keys on client side bastion host), Over `ProxyCommand` established sub ssh session with all authentication steps.
+You can use insecure proxy host for connections to other servers safely (not need private keys on client side bastion-host), Over `ProxyCommand` established sub ssh session with all authentication steps.

 ```